On some notions of rank for matrices over tracts: Introduction

 In \cite{Baker-Bowler19}, the first author and Nathan Bowler introduced a new class of algebraic objects called {\bf tracts} which generalize not only fields but also partial fields and hyperfields.
 Given a tract $F$, Baker and Bowler also define a notion of {\bf $F$-matroid}.\footnote{In fact, one finds two notions (weak and strong) of {\bf $F$-matroids} in \cite{Baker-Bowler19}; we will work exclusively in this paper with strong $F$-matroids.
 Over many tracts of interest, the two notions coincide.} If $F=K$ is a field, then a $K$-matroid of rank $r$ on the finite set $E = \{ 1,\ldots,n \}$ is just an $r$-dimensional subspace of $K^n$, and matroids over the Krasner hyperfield $\K$ are just matroids in the usual sense.

 In this paper, we use the theory of $F$-matroids to define a new notion of rank for matrices with entries in a tract $F$.
-When $F=K$ is a field, this gives the usual notion of rank, and when $F=\K$ is the Krasner hyperfield we recover an intriguing notion of rank for matrices of zero-nonzero patterns recently introduced by Deaett \cite{Deaett}.
+When $F=K$ is a field, this gives the usual notion of rank, and when $F=\K$ is the Krasner hyperfield we recover an intriguing notion of rank for matrices of zero-non-zero patterns recently introduced by Deaett \cite{Deaett}.
 We also introduce a relative notion of rank for matrices over $F$ which depends on the choice of a tract homomorphism $\varphi : F' \to F$; this is, argubaly, the more important notion.
-We compare these new notions of rank to more familiar notions like row rank, column rank, and determinental rank (all of which have straightforward generalizations to matroids over tracts), providing a number of general inequalities as well as some inequalities which only hold under additional hypotheses.
+We compare these new notions of rank to more familiar notions like row rank, column rank, and determinantal rank (all of which have straightforward generalizations to matroids over tracts), providing a number of general inequalities as well as some inequalities which only hold under additional hypotheses.

-Our motivation for studying these concepts comes from a desire to unify, and find conceptually satisfying proofs for, various results about ranks of matrices that one finds scattered throughout the literature.
+Our motivation for studying these concepts comes from a desire to unify, and find conceptually satisfying proofs for, various results about ranks of matrices that one finds scattered throughout the literature, each of which admit an interpretation as a statement about matrices with entries in a specified tract.
 For example, we will give a unified proof and conceptual generalization of the following results: